-However, there are several third party remote support tools available o web, for example: Logmein, Go to assist, team viewer, etc. If you are using Windows 10, will recommend you to use built-in quick assist remote assistance tool to resolve issues remotely.
+However, there are several third party remote support tools available on the web, for example: Logmein, Go to assist, team viewer, etc. The good news is that if you use Windows 10, Microsoft recommends that you use the built-in Quick assist remote assistance tool to resolve issues remotely.

-- Quick Assist Work with all versions of windows 10 (with an anniversary update or later installed)
+- Quick Assist Works with all versions of windows 10 (with an anniversary update or later installed)

 - The person who needs assistance on his/her computer, must be sitting in front of his/her PC to provide permissions to be connected with the person who will help.